 Prepare the spinach the same as the Swiss Chard, but discard the stems.
 If you are using baby spinach there is no need to chop the leaves.
 However, remove any long stems from the baby spinach.

 Turn the heat to medium and heat the olive oil in a large 10-inch skillet.
-Add the minced onion, celery and Swiss chard stems and 1/4 tsp of Kosher salt to the skillet and cook until soften.
-About 5-8 minutes.
+Add the minced onion, celery and Swiss chard stems and 1/4 tsp of Kosher salt to the skillet and cook until softened, about 5-8 minutes.
 Stir occasionally to prevent browning.

 Add the chopped tomato, garlic, lemon zest, red pepper flakes, and a couple of grinds of fresh black pepper.
 Cook the vegetables until the tomatoes break down about 2 - 3 minutes.
 Stir the vegetables frequently while they are cooking.

-Add half of the Swiss chard greens and 1/4 tsp Kosher salt, and stir and cook until they have all wilted.
-Add the remaining Swiss Chard and cook until it is all wilted.
+Add half of the Swiss chard greens and 1/4 tsp Kosher salt, and stir and cook until the leaves have wilted.
+Once the first batch cooks down, add the remaining Swiss Chard and cook until it is all wilted.

-Add the spinach leaves in two batches to the skillet with the vegetables.
+Scrape in the spinach leaves in the skillet with the vegetables in two batches.
 Once the spinach is heated and wilted, add the lemon juice.
 Stir and taste for seasoning.
-Add more salt if needed.
-Remember, the cheese in the filling will add a lot of salt to the bureka, so go light on the salt in the vegetables.
+Add more salt and other seasonings if needed.
+Remember, the cheese in the filling will add a lot of salt to the bureka, so keep that in mind when you are tasting the vegetables.